RSE-Sheffield/COMCUDA_lab_sheets/lab01 - Introduction to Visual Studio & C Programming.md

 We are now going to extend the previous exercise by modifying the calculator so that it can read commands from a file.

-Add a new Windows 32 console project to the solution called `Lab01_Exercise05`.
+Add a new empty project to the solution called `Lab01_Exercise05`.
 Make sure that the folder location is the root of your solution (and not one of the previous projects).
 Set the new project as the start-up project.
 Make a copy of the source file from the previous exercise in the new projects source folder.
 Rename the source file from `exercise4.c` to `exercise5.c`.
 Add the source file to the project by selecting `Add->Existing Items`.

 Modify the example so that it can read the provided `commands.calc` file.
 You will need to implement the following: